tech-advantage/edc-httpd/README.md

 ```groovy
     implementation 'fr.techad:edc-httpd-java:1.2.0'
 ```
-## How can create and run a docker image?
+## How can I create and run a docker image?
 You have just to use this two commands in the repository, -v parameter is optional for the second command
 ```Shell
 docker build -t edc .